skpy/presentations/COLUG/2015/gluster.md

 ## DHT: renames
-GlusterFS leaves original file alone and creates a small pointer file at the new hash location.
+GlusterFS leaves original file alone and creates a small pointer file at the new hash location
-* pointer tells GlusterFS to use the original file.
+* pointer tells GlusterFS to use the original file
-* avoids need to shuffle large amounts of data.
+* avoids need to shuffle large amounts of data
 * means at least two I/O operations to resolve!